Thomas Little

-Thomas Little (August 27, 1886 in Ogden, Utah – March 5, 1985 in Santa Monica, California) was a United States set decorator who worked on more than 450 Hollywood movies between 1932 and 1953.
+Thomas Little (August 27, 1886 in Ogden, Utah – March 5, 1985 in Santa Monica, California) was an American set decorator who worked on more than 450 Hollywood movies between 1932 and 1953.
 He won a total of 6 Oscars for art direction and received 21 nominations in the same category.
 His credits include The Keys of the Kingdom, The Fan, Belles on Their Toes, What Price Glory?, The Snows of Kilimanjaro, The Pride of St. Louis, and The Day the Earth Stood Still.